How Repossession Works: When the Bank Takes Your Car

 What Is Repossession?

 When is repossession allowed?
 To borrow money or lease a car, you have to agree to specific terms.
-For example, you agree to make payments on time and keep adequate insurance on the vehicle.
+For example, you agree to make monthly payments on time and keep adequate insurance on the vehicle.
 If you don’t meet those requirements, the bank (or leasing company) has the right to take the car.

 Resulting problems: In addition to losing the car, your credit will suffer, and you’ll probably owe significant fees.
 Repossession, whether you eventually get the car back or not, shows up on your credit reports for seven years and can lead to lower credit scores.
 We’ll discuss those problems in more detail below.

 Your lender might have the right to take your car, but you also have rights.
-The details vary from state to state and lender to lender, so be sure to read your agreements carefully and check with local consumer advocates.

 Things don't necessarily end after repossession.
 If your lender sells your car, the sales proceeds go toward your loan balance.
 In many cases, the car sells for less than you owe, so your loan is still not paid off.
 The amount you owe after the vehicle sells is called a deficiency.